Travel Nurse Awarded For Outstanding Patient Care

 Teaching new nurses that they won’t be able to handle every task is job one, but the lessons don’t stop there.

-When patients and family members get out of control, she encourages new nurses to calm the situation by remaining calm themselves.
+When patients and family members get out of control, she encourages new nurses to calm the situation by remaining calm.
 She explains that some people are just naturally abusive and obnoxious and no one must not take a patient or family member, a coworker, or even a unit clerk or dietary professional’s heated tone personally.
 Showing the upset individual they’ve been heard is the starting point to getting the situation under control.
 With patients, incorporating "AIDET” (an acronym for Acknowledge Introduce Duration Explain and Time) small issues can be brought under control before they become insurmountable.
 Sometimes, even a funny comment can put everyone at ease.

 Most of all, Kim makes clear to new nurses that going the extra mile to connect with a patient and their family not only soothes a frightened, lonely patient but feeds the nurse’s soul as well.
 She relates a story where she had an elderly dying patient who feared going to sleep at night had no family around to provide him comfort.
 She took the initiative to roll her computer "WOW" workstation into his room, ratchet it down so she could sit in the bedside chair and be eye-level with him as he lay in his hospital bed.
-As she completed her charts, she made small talk with him, offered to pray with him and listened to his fears.
+As she completed her charts, she made small talk with him, offered to pray with him, and listened to his fears.
 She encouraged him to take his pain meds.
-When she asked him about the one thing right now to make your day, he told her all he wanted was peppermint tea and a Reese's peanut butter cup.
+When she asked him about the one thing right now to make your day, he told her all he wanted was peppermint tea and Reese's peanut butter cup.
 She used some of her money to send a care partner to go to the cafeteria to purchase these for him.
 Later that night he passed.
 “That's what nursing is all about,” she says.
 “The simple things where I can and do make a difference.”

 Kim is not directed and certainly not paid to carry out small acts of kindness like this, but as she says, “hearses don’t come with luggage racks or trailer hitches."
 When her confused interviewer asks for clarification, she responds, “I can't take my money and things to the grave.
 If I can make a small difference by providing something to help a patient smile or rest easy or take their mind off their pain for a few hours...well, it makes my night.”
 The act of providing the connection and kindness feeds her spirit and experiences as well.
-She focuses on what she can do in that moment to serve her patients to the best of her ability with compassion, empathy and skilled knowledge.
+She focuses on what she can do at that moment to serve her patients to the best of her ability with compassion, empathy, and skilled knowledge.

 Finally, Kim encourages sometimes overwhelmed and struggling young nurses to start early building a life and interests outside of nursing.
 As an avid reader and photographer, she separates from the emotional rollercoaster that can be her three 12-hour hospital shifts each week.
 She blocks out time to photograph her local travel assignment.
 She balances this with getting out with friends for lunch or dinner to decompress and vent.